 - Technology-based Export Controls (deals with commercial, dual-use, military and nuclear items and information)

-Additional information and links to associated forms can be found on the Procedures page of this website or you may contact the Office of Export Controls for assistance by sending an email to email@example.com .
-The Office of Export Controls may be reached by phone by calling 434-982-1539 or 434-924-0855.
+Additional information and links to associated forms can be found on the Procedures page of this website.
+You may contact the Office of Export Controls for assistance by sending an email to firstname.lastname@example.org or by contacting a member of the Export Controls team (Contact).

 - International Traffic in Arms Regulations (ITAR) - Department of State, Directorate of Defense Trade Controls